-With the recent employment tribunal proceedings into how Uber employs its workers, coupled with HRMC’s investigations into the business model of courier company Hermes, CitySprint are also facing a legal challenge over whether their drivers are freelancers or workers.
+With the recent employment tribunal proceedings into how Uber employs its workers, coupled with HMRC’s investigations into the business model of courier company Hermes, CitySprint are also facing a legal challenge over whether their drivers are freelancers or workers.

-UPDATE: the Tribunal found in January 2017 that the bike courier bringing the challenge was a worker; see the details here, and Deliveroo Riders seeking union recognition to bargain for pay and conditions, Amazon facing criticism for not paying the minimum wage and making drivers work ‘illegal’ hours, the HMRC is now launching the snappily titled ‘Employment Status and Intermediaries Team’ to investigate compliance by companies in providing the correct employment rights, status, and benefits to their workers.
+With Deliveroo Riders seeking union recognition to bargain for pay and conditions, Amazon facing criticism for not paying the minimum wage and making drivers work ‘illegal’ hours, the HMRC is now launching the snappily titled ‘Employment Status and Intermediaries Team’ to investigate compliance by companies in providing the correct employment rights, status, and benefits to their workers.

 The team will investigate the use of false employee status to save costs (on benefits, tax, NICs, etc), and say they will respond to complaints and actively investigate companies that have a large amount of self-employed workers or agency workers.

 A feature of the so-called gig economy is the use of self-employed workers who engage in work from a particular company through smartphone apps.
 But are they genuinely self-employed or mis-classified?